berndpl/3D-Artwork/README.md

 # 3D-Artwork
 Abstracted rooms and items built for isometric renderings in Blender.
+Trying to remember my findings over time in the Wiki [here](https://github.com/berndpl/3D-Artwork/wiki).

 Feel free to use this for inspiration and getting started.
-And don't forget your own learnings and explorations!
+And don't forget too share your own learnings and explorations!

 ## Home Office